 Over 500 LDI Fellows from across the University of Pennsylvania are part of the Penn LDI community.

-- Professor, Biostatistics and Epidemiology, Perelman School of Medicine
+- Assistant Professor, Dermatology, Perelman School of Medicine

-- Assistant Professor, Family and Community Health, Penn Nursing
+- Assistant Professor, Biobehavioral Health Sciences, Penn Nursing

-- Assistant Professor, Anesthesiology and Critical Care, Perelman School of Medicine
+- Assistant Professor, Anesthesia and Critical Care, Perelman School of Medicine